“`

 The LA Meatball Mystery

 You’re spooning a bowl of ramen in Los Angeles.
 Who, then, is pounding down the Meatball Marinara Subs?
 It’s an intriguing question that continues to baffle.
-Fast food preferences are as varied as the city’s population, after all.
+Fast food preferences are as diverse as the city’s population, after all.

 Final Thoughts

 Subway’s tale isn’t written yet – from controversies and abominations to milestones and innovations, the brand charter professionals can learn from.
-Good or bad, one must admire their sprit in keeping up with the rapidly building food area.
+Good or bad, one must admire their sprit in keeping up with the rapidly evolving food area.

 − Anonymous Subway Enthusiast.